ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {{site.data.keyword.powerSysFull}} is an IBM Power servers offering.
 You can use the {{site.data.keyword.powerSys_notm}} to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
 You can provision flexible, secure, and scalable compute capacity for Power servers enterprise workloads both private cloud and on cloud.

-Review this information to understand the {{site.data.keyword.powerSys_notm}} private cloud and {{site.data.keyword.powerSys_notm}} on cloud architectures and to identify the hardware and software specifications:
+Review this information to understand the {{site.data.keyword.powerSys_notm}} Private Cloud and {{site.data.keyword.powerSys_notm}} on cloud architectures and to identify the hardware and software specifications:
 {: shortdesc}

 * [Private cloud architecture](#private-cloud-architecture)